tuxsoul/cpg-badbehavior/bad-behavior/README.txt

 use phpMyAdmin to browse Bad Behavior's logs, or upgrade WordPress.

-* On WordPress when using WordPress Advanced Cache (WP-Cache) or WP-Super Cache, Bad Behavior requires a patch to WP-Cache 2 in order to protect cached pages.
+* On WordPress when using WordPress Advanced Cache (WP-Cache) or WP-Super Cache, Bad Behavior requires a patch to WP-Cache or WP-Super Cache in order to protect Cached pages.
+Bad Behavior cannot protect Super Cached pages.

   Edit the wp-content/plugins/wp-cache/wp-cache-phase1.php or wp-content/plugins/wp-super-cache/wp-cache-phase1.php file and find the